chrisbouchard/neovide-nightly/README.md

-I have a server set up using [chrisbouchard/copr-nightly-trigger][copr-nightly-trigger] to trigger a build every night around midnight EST. The Copr project is also configured to rebuild whenever I push a new commit to this project.
+I have a server set up using [chrisbouchard/copr-nightly-trigger][copr-nightly-trigger] to trigger a build every night around midnight EST. ~~The Copr project is also configured to rebuild whenever I push a new commit to this project.~~ (This is not currently working.)

-The RPM's version is based on the result of `git describe --tags HEAD` for the Neovide project.
+The RPM's version is similar to (but not the same as) running `git describe --tags HEAD` in the Neovide project.
 It will be something like `0.7.0~dev.13.gd8d6f4e`, where

 * `0.7.0` is the last Neovide tag,
 * `13` is the number of commits on `main` since that tag, and